-Taking testosterone during pregnancy is not recommended and should not be done without consulting a doctor.
-It is a common misconception that taking testosterone can be used as a form of birth control, but this is not true.
-Even people who have been taking testosterone for a while and no longer have menstrual periods can still get pregnant.
-In a survey of 41 trans men who became pregnant and gave birth, 61% of the participants had used testosterone before becoming pregnant.
+If you are experiencing knee pain during pregnancy, it is important to consult a doctor before considering any form of treatment.
+It is a common misconception that taking testosterone can alleviate knee pain, but this is not recommended.
+Even individuals who have been receiving testosterone treatment for an extended period and have stopped menstruating may still experience pregnancy.
+In a survey of 41 trans men who became pregnant and gave birth, 61% of the participants had used testosterone before becoming pregnant, highlighting the importance of seeking proper Knee Pain Treatment in Big Rock TN.

 Three quarters of these pregnancies were planned, meaning that a quarter of these pregnancies were unplanned.
 This highlights the fact that taking testosterone is not a form of birth control.
 Trans men and non-binary people in AFAB who have not had a hysterectomy (removal of the uterus) or an oophorectomy (removal of the ovaries) should continue to use contraception if they have sex with the penis in the vagina and want to avoid pregnancy.
 Testosterone has teratogenic effects; specifically, it can cause abnormal urogenital development in a female fetus.